Husky (toy brand): Corgi Rockets

-All the models in the Corgi Rockets range also featured in the Corgi Juniors range.
-A Jaguar E-Type 2+2 was featured in both Corgi Juniors and Husky ranges, but the earlier Husky version was a different casting from the Corgi Juniors version, which also featured an opening bonnet.
+Most of the models in the Corgi Rockets range also featured in the Corgi Juniors range, although sometimes there were differences in the castings that went beyond the differing baseplate/axle/wheel configurations.
+For instance, the Corgi Rockets #906 Jensen Interceptor did not feature opening parts, whereas the Corgi Juniors version did.

 The Corgi Juniors range was priced to compete with Matchbox models while the Corgi Rockets range sold for a higher price comparable (in the UK) with Mattel's Hot Wheels.
 The Rockets range met with early success and was voted Boys' Toy of the Year for 1971 by British toy industry journal Toy Trader, yet the line would be gone in less than a year.

 Corgi Rockets were sold in conjunction with a series of track sets which featured "autostarts", power boosters, covered mountain-style "hair-pin" bends, "space leaps", "superloops", an ingenious cable car and even a thirteen storey “Sky Park”.
-The range expanded rapidly and around 30 models were produced including a highly valuable James Bond 007 set featuring four models from the film "On Her Majesty's Secret Service" - a Mercury Cougar, an updated Mercedes Benz 280SL in "S.P.E.C.T.R.E" finish and a Ford Capri and Ford Escort in ice racing colour schemes.
+The range expanded rapidly and around 25 models were produced including a highly valuable James Bond 007 set featuring four models from the film "On Her Majesty's Secret Service" - a Mercury Cougar, an updated Mercedes Benz 280SL in "S.P.E.C.T.R.E" finish and a Ford Capri and Ford Escort in ice racing colour schemes.

 It is suspected that losing a court case to Mattel (over a copyright claim by the American toy manufacturer to the sole production rights of associated tracks systems for their range of Hot Wheels cars) was the main reason for the failure of the range since the cars without tracks to race on had little purpose.
 Production of the track sets was halted immediately while stocks already in the shops were allowed to be sold.
-Sales of the Rockets cars suffered as a result and the costly-to-produce range was withdrawn at the end of 1971, after just over a year in production.
+Sales of the Rockets cars suffered as a result and the costly-to-produce range was withdrawn at the end of 1971, after about two years in production.